SNAP Benefits in Connecticut: How to Apply and Qualify

 In-Person Application

-If you prefer face-to-face assistance, you can apply at a Department of Social Services (DSS) field office.
-Staff can help answer your questions and guide you through the application form.
+You can apply in person at a Department of Social Services (DSS) field office.
+This allows you to ask questions and receive direct assistance with your application form.

 How to Contact EBT Customer Service in Connecticut